jironghuang/Getting-things-done/README.md

 This is an important part of the GTD process.
 When an item enters into your ‘realm’, capture it!
 What I do is to go to the ‘Getting things done tab’, and enter the item under Column B. In my item folder in desktop, I will create a subfolder to store the relevant items such as emails, pdf, doc in chronological order (using index of 1,2,… in the name of doc).
 Then I would copy address of the folder and paste it under column A in the tab.

 ii.
 Clarify the things you have to do.
 Break down into actionable steps In each of the item, I always clarify what’s the next actionable step.
 An actionable step could be ‘Picking up the phone and call person xxx’.
-David Allen espouses that this is more likely to prompt you to act upon that merely stating an item.
+David Allen espouses that this is more likely to prompt you to act upon than merely stating an item (i.e. arrange a meeting).
 In my spreadsheet, this would be keyed under column G onwards.
 As I felt that many a time, certain items require concurrent or sequential actions, I try to list my actions in a pseudo-gantt chart format (see spreadsheet for eg).
 As I also wanted to view it a non-sequential style, I wrote a procedure (shortcut ctrl+L) to push the actions to column E.

 iii.
 Organize by category and priority